LorenzoCazzaro/LorenzoCazzaro.github.io/_pages/service.md

 - 17th IEEE Workshop on Offensive Technologies (WOOT'23) - co-located with 44th IEEE Symposium on
 Security and Privacy (IEEES&P 2023).

-### External Reviewer

-I performed some reviews as an external reviewer for:

-- The Italian Conference on Cybersecurity 2023 (ITASEC 2023).
-- The 39-th Annual Computer Security Applications Conference (ACSAC 2022).
-- The 6-th IEEE European Symposium on Security and Privacy (EuroS&P 2021).